Shriya-Commits/Splunk-PowerShell-Threat-Hunting/README.md

 to establish a baseline and surface outliers.
 Used `xmlkv` to parse the raw Sysmon XML and extract the `user` field, then aggregated by user to compare execution frequency.

-**Result:** 5 accounts identified — FyodorMalteskesko dominated execution count compared to peers, making it the highest-priority account for follow-up investigation.
+**Result:** 5 accounts identified of which FyodorMalteskesko dominated execution count compared to peers, making it the highest-priority account for follow-up investigation.

 See: [`queries/01_baseline_powershell_users.spl`](queries/01_baseline_powershell_users.spl)